JonathanBrouwer/UltimateCore/docs/tutorials/developers/introduction.md

 ###api
 Almost everything not related to a specific module is located in this package.
 If you search for a non-module located class, it is probably located in here.
 I will talk about the api package more in depth in later tutorials.

-###defaultmodule
-The default module contains all listeners and commands which are located in UltimateCore by default.
-For example, the listener that generates and loads the data files of users when they connect.
-You probably never need to look in here.

 ###modules
 All the modules are located in this package.
 I will talk about creating & editing modules in an other tutorial.